Masters Family History Download the NEW Legacy genealogy software deluxe version 6 for US$29.95 or about £15

 The "last post" is played

-in a very moving ceremony.
+in a moving ceremony every evening.

 It started initially in July 1928 and has been held every night since !929 (excepting during part of WW2).